 Step 3: Select Your 'Core' Workbook

-Choose one comprehensive workbook to serve as your primary resource for the semester.
-A great choice is our Big Fun and Engaging Kindergarten Workbook, as it covers a wide range of skills.
-You'll use this book throughout the semester to find pages that match your weekly themes and academic goals.
+Pick one comprehensive workbook to serve as your primary resource for the semester.
+A great choice is our Big Fun and Engaging Kindergarten Workbook, since it covers a wide range of skills.
+You’ll use this book throughout the semester to find pages that match your weekly themes and academic goals.

 Step 4: Sprinkle in the 'Spices' from the Blog

 Each week, check the blog for a hands-on activity that fits your theme.
-For your 'Autumn & Harvest' theme, our Kitchen Science Lab article would be a perfect fit!
+For your 'Autumn & Harvest' theme, our Kitchen Science Lab article can be a fun way to add movement, curiosity, and real-world learning.

 Your First Month in Action: A Sample Plan for September